 There is a cost in getting that item to the end customer, to the door, so what is the value of that convenience?
 What we see now is Postmates, DoorDash, and Instacart, and these delivery services are now putting a real economic price on the convenience of home delivery.
 And while that is the current situation, where you don’t have other options, safely go out and shop.
 When we’re truly back to normal, you will see a solidification.
 I think of the value of the delivery of that convenience, that time, that speed, while simultaneously recognizing that Walmart, for example, will start turning more and more of their real estate space into pickup and drop-off centers.

-So that the customer can effectively do last-mile delivery, they take the in-store experience and the time of shopping out, which is a major convenience, but they don’t have to set up complicated logistics networks.
-So, I think you’re going to see that more and more businesses and storefronts effectively act as hybrid logistics centers to get things to the end customer.
+So that the customer can effectively do last-mile delivery, they take the in-store experience and the time of shopping out, which is a major convenience.
+Still, they don’t have to set up complicated logistics networks.
+So, I think you’ll see that more and more businesses and storefronts effectively act as hybrid logistics centers to get things to the end customer.

 Yeah.
 I had heard that that’s sort of the primary direction that most empty malls are going towards, turning them into fulfillment centers.
 So you’re going to do that more and more.